Reasonable Accommodations

 Q: How should an employer handle requests for modified or part-time schedules for an employee covered by both the ADA and/or the FEHA and the FMLA?

-A: An employer should determine an employee's rights under each statute separately, and then consider whether the two statutes overlap regarding the appropriate actions to take.
+A: An employer should consult with an experienced employment law attorney to determine an employee's rights under each statute separately, and then consider whether the two statutes overlap regarding the appropriate actions to take.

 Q: Is it a RA to modify a workplace policy?

 A: Yes.
 It is a RA to modify a workplace policy when necessitated by an individual's disability-related limitations, absent undue hardship.
-But, RA only requires that the employer modify the policy for an employee who requires such action because of a disability; therefore, the employer may continue to apply the policy to all other employees.
+Employers should consult with an experienced employment law attorney to learn about what constitutes a modification of the workplace.

 Q: Is reassignment to another position a RA?